 Science fiction writer Alice B Sheldon chose the nom de plume of James Tiptree Jr.

 At the time women in genre fiction weren’t taken seriously, and Sheldon was quoted as saying in the late seventies, I’ve had too many experiences in my life of being the first woman in some damned occupation.

-These days things are thankfully different, and one needs only to look to the world of manga for a fix of odd.
-Never a culture to shy away from the strange, Japan has produced a number of lady comic writers including Clamp, an all-female collective whose comics are often adapted into anime.
+These days, one needs only to look to the world of manga for a fix of odd.
+Never a culture to shy away from the strange, Japan has produced a number of women comic writers including Clamp, an all-female collective whose comics are often adapted into anime.
 Yana Taboso‘s series Black Butler, featuring a demon employed by a young boy, has also been produced into a fully-fledged anime film.

-Equally ‘out there’ is the reasonably new genre of Bizarro.
-Described as the ‘literary equivalent of a midnight movie’ there are a number of women disturbed enough to contribute – and yes, even run things.
+Equally ‘out there’ is the Bizarro genre.
+Described as the ‘literary equivalent of a midnight movie’, there are many women bizarro enough to contribute – and yes, actually run things.

 Rose O’Keefe is the head of publisher Eraserhead Press and Constance Fitzgerald co-edits at the Bizarro Central website, to name a couple.
 With titles like How to Eat Fried Furries and Placenta of Love it’s possibly not the kind of storytelling you’re used to…